MrJanHorak/spelling-bee-practice-tool-back-end/README.md

 * spelling bee mode
 * admin panel to add words
 * have app listen (and recognise) spelling
+* graphical display of progress
+* create way of tracking how well a word has been learned
+* teacher/parent/child roles
+* qr-code generation
+* qr-code login

 # Interested in helping?
 Reach out!